Cessna 187

-The Cessna 187 was a light aircraft proposed by American manufacturer Cessna in the 1970s.
+The Cessna 187 was a prototype light aircraft built by American manufacturer Cessna in the late 1960s.
 As the newer Model 177 had been intended to replace the 172, so the 187 was intended to replace the 182.

 Design

-The Model 187 shape was similar to the 177, with a high cantilever wing (its design was a mix of the cantilever wings on the 177 and the 210), all-moving tailplane, and tubular main landing gear struts.
-In a departure from the 177 approach, the 187's stabilator was mounted atop the vertical tail in a T-tail configuration.
+The Model 187 shape was similar to the 177, with a high cantilever wing similar to that of the Model 210, an all-moving tailplane, and tubular main landing gear struts.
+The 187's stabilator was mounted atop the vertical tail in a T-tail configuration, though a conventional configuration was also tested.